Medical devices MDR regulatory specialist

 I live with my family in Nokia, Finland.

-When my laptop lid is closed, you can find me in jogging paths, dreaming of making a comeback as a footballer, or taking photos of my home town to my @ihastuttavanokia Instagram account.
+When my laptop is closed, you can find me exercising in the gym, dreaming of making a comeback in football, or volunteering as a book buddy.

 INTERESTED?